briancaffey/briancaffey.github.io/content/2023/01/07/i-deployed-the-same-containerized-serverless-django-app-with-aws-cdk-terraform-and-pulumi.md

 - IaC code that uses c/m/c from `cdk-django`, `terraform-aws-django` and `pulumi-aws-django`
 - GitHub Actions workflows for both Infrastructure deployments and application deployments

-μblog is the reference application that I deploy to infrastructure created with CDK, Terraform and Pulumi. μblog is meant to represent a generic application uses:
+μblog is the reference application that I deploy to infrastructure created with CDK, Terraform and Pulumi. μblog is meant to represent a generic 12 Factor application that uses:

 - gunicorn for a backend API
 - Vue.js for a client that consumes the backend API
 - celery for async task processing
 - celery beat for scheduling tasks
 - Postgres for relational data
-- Redis for caching and message brokering (and maybe websocket backend)
+- Redis for caching and message brokering
 - S3 for object storage
 - Django admin for a simple admin interface